saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Intro
 =====

-Most people that start out working with Junos OS using PyEZ seem to get stuck trying to figure out how to retrieve information.
+Most people that start out working with Junos using PyEZ seem to get stuck trying to figure out how to retrieve information.
 Since I always learn the most from short examples that I can reverse engineer or alter to fit my needs, I aim to provide you with just that.

-In this article, I will retrieve OSPF information from multiple devices running Junos OS using PyEZ.
-In the example, I will use both the `findall` as well as the `find` XPath.
-The reason for this is that these 2 XPath expressions will cover most situations.
-Iterating a list of BGP sessions and extracting information from individual sessions will work similar to the example I will walk you through here.
-Same thing for interfaces, line-cards, LDP sessions, and so on.
+In this article, I will use PyEZ to retrieve OSPF information from multiple devices running Junos.
+In the example, I will use both the `findall` as well as the `find` methods from the `lxml` module.
+The reason for using these two methods is that they will cover most situations.
+We will use them to iterate a list of OSPF neighbors and then extract information from individual OSPF neighbors.
+The logic applied there is similar to what you'll need when you examine BGP sessions, interfaces, line-cards, LSPs, etc.

 Retrieving OSPF information